Charities may regret not using asset management software

 You may also have sensitive mission-critical equipment that is central to your charity’s mission.
 Missing a maintenance date could be disastrous, as this equipment may stop functioning at a critical time or you may even be found to be non-compliant.
 Fortunately, automated maintenance alerts can entirely prevent this scenario and ensure facilities team accountability.

-With the right software package, you can even track asset depreciation over time, enabling incredibly well-informed purchasing decisions.
+With the right charity software, you can even track asset depreciation over time, enabling incredibly well-informed purchasing decisions.
 Track your assets as they drop in value, and only repurchase when it makes fiscal sense.
 This also helps you to prove that you’re using your charitable funding in the most efficient way possible.

 Where do I start?